2005 Grand Prix motorcycle racing season

 The 2005 Grand Prix motorcycle racing season was the 57th F.I.M.
 Road racing World Championship season.
 The season consisted out of 17 races for the MotoGP class and 16 for the 125cc and 250cc classes, beginning with the Spanish motorcycle Grand Prix on 10 April and ending with the Valencian Community motorcycle Grand Prix on 6 November.

 Season summary

 MotoGP class

 The MotoGP championship was won by Valentino Rossi on a Yamaha.
 It was a season which featured a lot of dramatic races including four rain-affected races in Portugal, China, France and Great Britain.
 It also saw the domination of Rossi with a total of 16 podiums out of 17 races, out of which 11 of them were wins.
 He defeated Marco Melandri by a distant 147 points in the championship.

 250cc class

 Daniel Pedrosa won his second consecutive 250cc title on a Honda.
 Reigning 125cc champion Andrea Dovizioso became the rookie of the year.

 125cc class

 The 125cc title was won by Thomas Lüthi on a Honda.
-He won the World championship dramatically, when Mika Kallio's teammate Gábor Talmácsi overtook Kallio at the last corner in Qatar.
-Kallio would have got five points more, and then the points total would be 242–242, but Kallio would have won the title with more wins (4-5).
+He won the World championship by just 5 points ahead of Mika Kallio.